NGC 7635 – The Bubble Nebula

 The Bubble Nebula in Cassiopeia.

-The image shown above was captured from my backyard using a refractor telescope, and a monochrome CCD camera.
-To learn more about astrophotography and how you can start taking photos of the night sky, be sure to visit the get started section of this website.
+The image above was captured in my backyard using a refractor telescope and a monochrome CCD camera.
+To learn more about astrophotography and how you can start taking photos of the night sky, visit the Get Started section of this website.

 Bubble Nebula Details

-The Bubble Nebula lies very close to an impressive open star cluster known as Messier 52.
-This star cluster can be photographed within the same field of view as the Bubble Nebula using a wide-field telescope or telephoto lens.
+The Bubble Nebula is close to an impressive open star cluster, Messier 52.
+You can photograph this star cluster within the same field of view as the Bubble Nebula using a wide-field telescope or telephoto lens.

 The Lobster Claw Nebula and Bubble Nebula in Cassiopeia.